initialcapacity/jump-start/README.md

 Don't worry about any missing or broken links above just yet - we'll be creating the repos and enabling the links over the weekend.

-Let's take a quick look at the tech stack we'll be using over the weekend.
+Let's take a quick look at the tech stack we'll be using for the exercises.

 |Topic|Tool|
 |:---|:---|